 It’s not a surprise then to see many companies opt for a white-label software which gives speed to market at a much lower upfront investment.
 Furthermore, white-label apps are highly customizable so the business doesn’t lose out on maintaining its brand image.

 Custom app development of a taxi booking mobile app is a costly affair.
-From selecting a server, adding support for the application once it’s deployed, optimizing the code and ensuring the operations run smoothly, a dedicated team of developers or system administrators is needed.
-For most startup businesses with limited budgets, this approach isn’t always viable.
-On the other hand, white-label taxi booking software comes with a minimum of one-year post-development support for any technical issues.
+From selecting a server, adding support for the application once it’s deployed, optimizing the code, and ensuring the operations run smoothly, a dedicated team of developers or system administrators is needed.
+For most startup ride-hailing businesses with limited budgets, this approach isn’t always viable.
+On the other hand, white-label Taxi booking software comes with a minimum of one-year post-development support for any technical issues.
 This is both an affordable and convenient way to gain entry and sustain an online taxi booking business.

 As mentioned earlier, white-label solutions don’t involve huge capital investment.
 They’re ready to be used with minimum customization and rebranding.
 Compare that with custom taxi booking app development which can take months and 10x or more development cost.
-On top of that, there’s no guarantee how the mobile apps would fare in the real world.
+On top of that, there’s no guarantee of how mobile apps would fare in the real world.
 In contrast, a white-label software is already deployed in the real world by one or the other taxi app business.

 There are plenty of companies offering online taxi booking white-label solutions but not all of them are built the same way.
 Businesses should look to perform their own research about the solution-provider to minimize their risk of making a bad purchase.
-Initially, this could be done through online forums, communities, existing user’s reviews and testimonials and so on.
+Initially, this could be done through online forums, communities, existing user’s reviews and testimonials, and so on.
 Moving on, it’s crucial to understand the solution provider’s policies with regards to the maintenance, data recovery, security, and updates.
-Some of the questions based on these two chief aspects of a white-label software could be:
+Some of the questions based on these two chief aspects of white-label software could be: